oasisprotocol/nexus/README.md

 [![ci-lint](https://github.com/oasisprotocol/nexus/actions/workflows/ci-lint.yaml/badge.svg)](https://github.com/oasisprotocol/nexus/actions/workflows/ci-lint.yaml)
 [![ci-test](https://github.com/oasisprotocol/nexus/actions/workflows/ci-test.yaml/badge.svg)](https://github.com/oasisprotocol/nexus/actions/workflows/ci-test.yaml)

 The official indexer for the Oasis Network.
+Nexus continuously fetches blockchain data from one or more oasis nodes and related sources ([Sourcify](sourcify.dev), [Oasis Metadata Registry](https://github.com/oasisprotocol/metadata-registry), ...), parses the data and stores it into a heavily indexed SQL database, and provides a JSON-based web API to access the data.

+Nexus aims to serve as the backend for explorers and wallets, notably the official [Oasis Explorer](https://github.com/oasisprotocol/explorer/) and [Oasis Wallet](https://github.com/oasisprotocol/oasis-wallet-web).

 ## Docker Development

-You can create and run Oasis Nexus with [`docker compose`](https://docs.docker.com/compose/).
+You can build and run Oasis Nexus with [`docker compose`](https://docs.docker.com/compose/).
 Keep reading to get started, or take a look at our [Docker docs](docker/README.md) for more detail.

 **Configuration**